 Some injuries don’t get better on their own.
 These persistent injuries can keep you from doing what you love for too long, which can feel sad.
 Also, when suffering from a slow-healing injury, you can get out-of-shape waiting for it to heal, which means you’re at risk for more injuries.

 Physiotherapists can help you troubleshoot, and figure out why you aren’t recovering quickly.
 As rehabilitation professionals, we can advise you on what you should and shouldn’t do to optimize your recovery.
 And we can support you physically and mentally as you recover – so you’re not left alone dealing with a persistent injury.

 3) You Don’t Understand Your Injury or Condition

-It’s common for people to not understand their injury or condition.
+Don't understand your injury or condition?
 This can be nerve-wracking, as you worry you’re doing something wrong, or that you aren’t doing anything right.
 It can be tempting to search the internet for information, but most people don’t have the right training to find good quality medical information on the internet.

 Physiotherapists are educators – it’s a fundamental part of what we do.
 We are trained to explain complex medical conditions in plain language, so our clients really understand what’s happening to them.
 We also have time to answer your questions, and use a wide range of educational tools, including body models, interview techniques, and electronic educational tools.